 Construction work-in-progress represents assets in the course of construction for production, or administrative purposes, or for purposes not yet determined, are carried at cost, less any recognised impairment loss until construction or development is completed.
-Cost includes professional fees and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policies (Note 2(u)).
+Cost includes professional fees and, for qualifying assets, borrowing costs capitalised in accordance with the Group's accounting policies (Note 2(t)).
 Depreciation of these assets, on the same basis as other property assets, commences when the assets are ready for their intended use.

-(g) Land use rights
+g) Land use rights

-Land use rights are initially recognised at cost and subsequently carried at cost less accumulated amortisation and accumulated impairment losses, if any.
-Land use rights are amortised on a straight line basis over the operation period of 5 to 13 years.
+Land use rights are initially recognised at cost and subsequently carried at cost less accumulated amortisation and any impairment in value.
+Land use rights are amortised on a straight line basis over the operation period of 20 years.